MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/windows.md

 - **User account** - Allows you to add, edit, and delete user accounts saved in the client.
 You can also update the password for an account after it's changed.
 - **Gateway** - Allows you to add, edit, and delete gateway servers saved in the client.
 - **Group** - Allows you to add, edit, and delete groups saved in the client.
-These allow you to easily group connections.
+You can also group connections here.

 ### Session settings